bcoles/kasld/README.md

   <img src="https://img.shields.io/badge/License-MIT-blue.svg" alt="License: MIT"/>
 </p>

-KASLD answers a practical question: **how effective is KASLR on this system, against an unprivileged local attacker?** It derandomizes the Linux kernel's virtual and physical memory layout from an unprivileged local process — recovering the kernel text base outright where a leak or side channel allows, and otherwise narrowing it to the smallest set of placements the available evidence supports.
-The inference engine fuses evidence from dozens of independent techniques with the architecture's known invariants, narrowing the kernel's placement to a residual window — reported as the surviving slot count and bits of entropy: a measure of how much protection KASLR actually retains.
+KASLD recovers the Linux kernel's virtual and physical memory layout — primarily the kernel text base — from a local process, using as much as the process's vantage allows: its privileges and capabilities, the system's configuration, and any container confinement.
+It recovers the kernel text base outright where a leak or side channel allows, and otherwise narrows it to the smallest set of placements the available evidence supports.
+The inference engine fuses evidence from dozens of independent techniques with the architecture's known invariants, narrowing the kernel's placement to a residual window — reported as the surviving slot count and bits of entropy, a direct measure of how much protection KASLR retains from this vantage.
 On a fully-patched modern kernel — where x86-64 side channels are mitigated and no direct kernel-text leak survives — full recovery is often impossible, but the constraint set is rarely empty.
 On architectures without KASLR, the